IdentityServer/IdentityServer4.AccessTokenValidation/README.md

 Technically this handler is a decorator over both the Microsoft [JWT handler](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer/) as well as our OAuth 2 [introspection handler](https://www.nuget.org/packages/IdentityModel.AspNetCore.OAuth2Introspection/).
 If you only need to support one token type only, we recommend using the underlying handlers directly.

+## Issues
+For issues, use the [consolidated IdentityServer4 issue tracker](https://github.com/IdentityServer/IdentityServer4/issues).

 ## JWT Usage
 Simply specify authority and API name (aka audience):